Optimize · v1.0 NEW VERTICAL

 Does HiveLogistics replace my TMS?

 No. HiveLogistics sits next to your TMS the way an auditor sits next to your books.
-We ingest the same route problems your TMS sends to its solver and produce a signed, anchored receipt — your TMS keeps dispatching.
+We take in the same route problems your TMS sends to its solver and produce a signed, anchored receipt.
+Your TMS keeps dispatching.
 The first integrations ship with McLeod, Manhattan Active, Project44, and Samsara feeds.

 Why NVIDIA cuOpt instead of OR-Tools or a custom solver?

 cuOpt is the only commercial GPU-accelerated VRP/MIP solver with a managed cloud surface (NVCF).
-For 5,000-stop problems it routinely returns solutions 10–100× faster than CPU baselines.
-Solver choice isn't ideology — when a regional DSP needs a new wave plan in 30 seconds, sub-second solves matter. cuOpt is also open source on GitHub, so the binary you sign against is the binary anyone can audit.
+For 5,000-stop problems, it routinely returns solutions 10 to 100 times faster than CPU baselines.
+Solver choice isn't about ideology.
+When a regional DSP needs a new wave plan in 30 seconds, solves that finish in under a second matter. cuOpt is also open source on GitHub, so the binary you sign against is the same binary anyone can check.

 What exactly is in a HiveLogistics receipt?